 - Obtain all evidence related to the incident, including photographs, video surveillance, eyewitness statements, medical reports, medical records, accident reports, and more.

-- Work with trusted medical professionals to ensure their client is properly evaluated and to help calculate total medical expenses.
+- Work with trusted medical professionals to ensure their client is properly evaluated and to help calculate total medical expenses for appropriate medical treatment.

 - Negotiate with all parties involved, including insurance companies, insurance adjusters, to reach a fair settlement or prepare to take the case to trial if necessary.

 What Types of personal injury cases do we handle at Harting Simkins & Ryan, LLP?

 At Harting Simkins & Ryan, LLP, our qualified Long Beach personal injury lawyers have extensive experience handling all types of catastrophic injury and accident cases.
 This includes the following practice areas:

 - Car accidents in Long Beach